Airplane Beds for Toddlers: Which Airlines Actually Allow Them?

 Budget Alternatives to the Original ideas Above.

-Some airlines are very specific on what types of airplane bed, infaltable leg rest, pillow sleep device fo rkids etc are approved to bring on board.
+Some airlines are very specific on what types of airplane bed, inflatable leg rest, pillow sleep device for kids etc are approved to bring on board.
 If your airline allows generic brands then the options below might be worth considering.
+Products like the Kooshy Kids, Bubba Board are less likely to be allowed as they attach to either the plane footrest, tray table or both – British Airways, Virgin, Emirates, American Airlines and many more specifically say an item must not attach to any part of the seat.

 - designed with our unique wide-circle, leakproof valve so you can fully inflate in less than 1 minute